OgieBen/OkayDocs/android/README.md

 ```

-We can now proceed with our enrollment if all permissions has been granted and our appPns(also know as Firebase token) has been retrieved successfully.
+We can now proceed with our enrollment if all permissions have been granted and our appPns(also known as Firebase token) has been retrieved successfully.

 ```kotlin